Environmental Health and Safety

 some individuals are in this category because they meet the criteria of

-violations, DWI, etc.) which prohibits them from driving on official
+violations within one year, DWI) which prohibits them from driving on official

 Know the status of your employees and ensure only those qualified to